South Klang Valley Expressway: History

 The first 7.95 km (section 1A) stretch that starts at the UNITEN interchange in Bangi is toll free, and had been open for several years.
 It was built by the Malaysian Public Works Department (JKR).
 The section 1B, 2 and 3 stretch of SKVE are to be built by SKVE Holdings Sdn Bhd.
 The section 1B stretch of the expressway between Cyberjaya to Bandar Saujana Putra was completed in June 2010.

-The section 2 stretch of the expressway from Bandar Saujana Putra towards Teluk Panglima Garang measuring 12.96 km long would have been completed in 2011.
+The section 2 stretch of the expressway from Bandar Saujana Putra towards Telok Panglima Garang measuring 12.96 km long would have been completed in 2011.
 SKVE’s last stretch is the 18.81 km long section 3 and connects to Pulau Carey before terminating at the Pulau Indah interchange, serving as a direct link between Putrajaya and Westports in Port Klang.

 Section 1B of this expressway between Cyberjaya to Bandar Saujana Putra was opened to traffic on 1 July 2010.
-Meanwhile, the section 2 stretch of the expressway between Bandar Saujana Putra to Teluk Panglima Garang was opened on 29 May 2012 and the final stretch, section 3 of the expressway between Teluk Panglima Garang to Pulau Indah was opened on 1 October 2013.
+Meanwhile, the section 2 stretch of the expressway between Bandar Saujana Putra to Telok Panglima Garang was opened on 29 May 2012 and the final stretch, section 3 of the expressway between Telok Panglima Garang to Pulau Indah was opened on 1 October 2013.